 Successor to Cuomo

 Under New York state law, if the governor is removed, resigns, or dies in office, the lieutenant governor becomes governor and serves the remainder of the elected term.
 The last New York governor to resign was Eliot Spitzer in 2008.
 Then-Lt.
 Gov. David Paterson succeeded him but did not run for election to his own term.

-State Attorney General Letitia James has launched an investigation into the allegations.
-On March 8, she appointed outside lawyers to lead the probe.
-The findings will be made public, she has said.
+State Attorney General Letitia James launched an investigation into the allegations in March.
+That month, she appointed outside lawyers to lead the probe.

 Statements on Accusations Against Cuomo

 The day after James announced the appointment of the lawyers leading the investigation, Hochul issued a brief statement saying she is "confident everyone's voice will be heard and taken seriously."

-"I trust the inquiry to be completed as thoroughly and expeditiously as possible," Hochul said in the statement.
+"I trust the inquiry to be completed as thoroughly and expeditiously as possible," Hochul said in her March 9 statement.
 "New Yorkers should be confident that through this process they will soon learn the facts."